scoope3/ioc-topus/README.md

     -   Use the **Submit** button to send new URLs or files for analysis.
     -   Use the **Export** widget to export your search results.
     -   Click on any IOC in the top results list to see detailed, categorized data in the tabs below.

 ---

+### 🚀 Development and Acknowledgements

+This project's development was significantly accelerated with the assistance of **Google's Gemini**.
+Its capabilities in code generation, debugging complex errors (like circular imports), and strategic planning were instrumental in building IOCTopus.

+For a detailed view of our upcoming features and long-term goals, please see our [**Project Roadmap**](ROADMAP.md).

+---
 *Disclaimer: This tool is provided for educational and research purposes only.
 The user is responsible for adhering to the terms of service of all integrated API providers.*